I do private commissions and work for companies.

 The examples below use the international standard paper sizes (A5, A4, A3 etc).

 Payment has to be in advance.
 If we’re talking larger sums, we can always work out a different payment plan.
-But I like to be fully paid before I start colouring.
+Payment must be complete before I start colouring.

 – PayPal preferred (to: jenny(at)goldseven.de).
 Please set the currency to Euros!
 PayPal lets you do that.